ivansergeev/gfxp/README.md

 - Copy the pattern in any code format or download PNG (for design and programming)
 - Easy!
 Simply!
 Magic!

+### Demo

+Run GFXP.pdx on your Playdate device or in your Playdate Simulator.

+Without a device you can view gfxp-demo.gif

 ### Using GFXP Editor

-Online version: [GFXP Editor](http://www.ivansergeev.com/gfxp/) Local / offline version: open gfxp-editor.html from the 'Tools' folder in any modern browser.
+Online version: [GFXP Editor](http://www.ivansergeev.com/gfxp/)

+Local / offline version: open gfxp-editor.html from the 'Tools' folder in any modern browser.

 ### Using GFXP lib

-Before you begin, you must import the lib into the source folder of your project.
+Before you begin, you must import 'gfxp.lua' from 'Source/helpers/' folder into the source folder of your project.

 ```sh
 import 'helpers/gfxp'